simoninireland/epydemic/doc/glossary.rst

       network or simulation.
 Events can occur in :term:`continuous time` or :term:`discrete time`.

+   event function
+      A function called when an :term:`event` fires to perform the action required.
+Event functions take three arguments: the current simulation time, the network, and the element at which the event occurs (which will be selected by the chosen :term:`process dynamics`).
+Elements are typically either nodes or edges, depending in the :term:`locus` at which the event occurs.

    locus
       A "place" at which dynamics can occur, that is to say, where nodes can change compartments and any other tasks can happen.
       Each :term:`event` is associated with a particular locus: the locus contains the set of nodes or edges to which the event may be applied, while the event defines chat happens.

+   posted event
+      An :term:`event` posted for a definite future time.
+The :term:`process dynamics` will execute the posted events at the appropriate time

+   process dynamics
+      The simulation approach used, which selects how and when each :term:`event` fires.
+Process dynamics execute events in time order from two possible sources: a random distribution that chooses an event based on their relative probability or rate; and any :term:`posted event` that has been scheduled.

    stochastic process
       A process whose exact progression is determined by random variables drawn from particular probability distributions.

    stochastic dynamics
-      Also known as Gillespie dynamics, this process dynamics operates in :term:`continuous time` with one event occurring at each time point.
+      Also known as Gillespie dynamics, this :term:`process dynamics` operates in :term:`continuous time` with one event occurring at each time point.

    synchronous dynamics
-      A process dynamics using :term:`discrete time`, where a simulation passes through a sequence of discrete timesteps which may include several (or no) events happening.
+      A :term:`process dynamics` using :term:`discrete time`, where a simulation passes through a sequence of discrete timesteps which may include several (or no) events happening.